Christianity and abortion: Catholics

 In a 1995 survey, 64 percent of U.S. Catholics said they disapproved of the statement that "abortion is morally wrong in every case".
 On the other hand, a 2013 survey by the Pew Research Center found that, whatever views they held on whether abortion should be legal, 53 percent of white Catholics in the United States considered abortion morally wrong, as did 64 percent of Hispanic Catholics.
 Among Hispanic Catholics, this percentage did not vary significantly between those who went to Mass at least once a week and those who did not, but there was a considerable difference in the case of white Catholics, with 74 percent of those who went to Mass at least once a week declaring having an abortion to be immoral, as compared with 40 percent of those whose religious practice was less frequent.
 A 2008 survey found that 65 percent of American Catholics identified themselves as "pro-choice", but also found that 76 percent of these "pro-choice" Catholics believed that abortion should be significantly restricted.
 In the same year some 58 percent of American Catholic women felt that they did not have to follow the abortion teaching of their bishop.
 Only 22 percent of U.S. Catholics held that abortion should be illegal in all cases.
+In a 2015 survey conducted by Pew Research Center, 33% of Evangelical Protestants believed in legalizing abortion compared to 63% who did not.
+52% of Black Protestants believed in legalizing abortion, while 42% did not.

 A 1996 survey found that 72 percent of Australian Catholics say that the decision to have an abortion "should be left to individual women and their doctors."

 In Poland, where 85 percent of the population is Catholic, a Pew Research poll from 2017 found that 8 percent of Polish respondents believed abortion should be legal in all cases and 33 percent that it should be legal in most cases.
 On the other hand, 38 percent believed that it should be illegal in most cases and 13 percent that it should be illegal in all cases.

 Catholics for Choice reports that Italy—97 percent Catholic—is 74 percent in favor of using Mifepristone, an abortifacient.
 A majority of Catholics in Bolivia, Colombia and Mexico say that abortion should be allowed in at least some circumstances.